-The Company is party to a 10 year operating lease entered into on 27 January 2015 for land and buildings.
-The Company has the option to terminate the lease agreement from the break date which is the 16 February 2023.
+The Company is party to two 10 year operating leases for land and buildings.
+The first was entered into on 27 January 2015 and the second was entered into on 16 February 2018.
+The Company has the option to terminate both lease agreements from the break date of 16 February 2023.